Extreme (2009 TV series)

-Extreme is a 2009 television series that aired on the American Travel Channel.
+Extreme is a 2009 television series that aired on the Travel Channel.
 The series covered so-called extreme activities that features "the absolute best of what the US of A has to offer—to the total EXTREME".
 Produced by Sharp Entertainment, the show traveled around the United States to document and showcase various places, events, things and people that are "extreme" in some way.